nicehash/NiceHashMiner/README.md

 Benchmarks on particular algorithms keep getting terminated on AMD GPUs
 > In some particular combinations of Windows version + AMD Driver version benchmarks on some algorithms keep getting terminated.
 If the particular algorithm that is being terminated is shown on pause on the front page of NiceHash.com (No orders - mining unavailable), then this is normal expected behaviour.
 However, if benchmark is also terminated for active algorithms, then you have to apply workaround solution.
 The solution is to copy all .cl files from the [..\bin\sgminer-5-3-0-general\kernel] folder into [c:\Users\[your_username_here]\appdata\local\temp\] folder and then re-run the benchmark for the algorithms that are terminated during benchmark.

+More troubleshooting advices here: https://github.com/NiceHash/NiceHashMinerLegacy/wiki/Troubleshooting

 # <a name="bugs"></a> How to report bugs and issues?

 To report bugs and issues please use the GitHub issue reporting tool: https://github.com/nicehash/NiceHashMinerLegacy/issues.
 Any bugs and issues reports are very much appreciated since it helps us to improve NiceHash Miner Legacy.
 Thank you.

 # <a name="references"></a> References

-- For CPU mining our joblo's forked cpuminer-opt has been used from here: https://github.com/nicehash/cpuminer-opt (compiled with MingW64).
+- For CPU mining, xmr-stak-cpu from https://github.com/fireice-uk/xmr-stak-cpu and xmrig forked from https://github.com/xmrig/xmrig.
 - For NVIDIA 2.1, 3.x, 5.x and 6.x cryptonight mining our tsiv's forked ccminer-cryptonight has been used from here: https://github.com/nicehash/ccminer-cryptonight
 - For NVIDIA 5.x and 6.x cards, sp's fork of ccminer has been used from here: https://github.com/sp-hash/ccminer.
 - For NVIDIA 2.1 and 3.x (older cards), tpruvot's fork of ccminer has been used from here: https://github.com/tpruvot/ccminer.